tbperson/Standard-deviation-app/README.md

 ## YouTube Demo

 For a demo on how to use this Standard Deviation Calculator, check out [this YouTube video](#).
+It does not work currently as the video is not made

 Feel free to contribute to the code or suggest improvements!